 What can be used in place of distilled water?

 If you want to customize the water component of your conditioner, you can substitute part of the water with hydrosols like rose water or lavender water, or something like aloe juice.
 Floral waters also help give a nice fragrance to the final conditioner.
 While I love adding floral waters and aloe juice, keep in mind that if you use too high a percentage of botanicals like aloe juice (or homemade floral waters) that your final product will be more difficult to preserve.
 Natural preservatives aren't as strong as the synthetics you are probably trying to avoid.
 Since you aren't likely going to be able to test your homemade product for microbes, the safest bet is to use smaller amounts of those sorts of ingredients, and make smaller batches so that you end up finishing your product within a few months.

 Should you use glycerin in your conditioner?

-Glycerin is another water soluble ingredient that you can use in place of part of the water component of your conditioner.
+Glycerin is a humectant and it's another water-soluble ingredient that you can use in place of part of the water component of your conditioner.
 It helps capture the moisture from the air to keep your hair moisturized, and it also helps with curl definition and frizz reduction!
 In the case of glycerin, you can definitely get too much of a good thing.
 Not only can it get too sticky if you use too much, but it could also end up working against you by actually pulling moisture from your hair and drying it in extremely dry weather if used alone.
 (It can actually cause problems for your hair in extremely humid conditions when overdone.)
-I’d recommend sticking to around 5% of the final weight of your conditioner, and if you are living in an extremely dry or humid climate, you may want to consider lower than that or leaving it out altogether.
+I'd recommend using up to 5% of the final weight of your conditioner, and if you are living in an extremely dry or humid climate, you may want to consider lowering than that or leaving it out altogether.